Louise-X10/delta-debugging/README.md

 ### Example 3

-This boringssl [bug](https://github.com/n132/ARVO-Meta/blob/main/meta/2692.json) has crsh_type "Incorrect-function-pointer-type".
+This boringssl [bug](https://github.com/n132/ARVO-Meta/blob/main/meta/2692.json) has crash_type "Incorrect-function-pointer-type".
 The crashing input can be found at [OSS Fuzz issues](https://issues.oss-fuzz.com/issues/42488781), or directly downloaded from [here](https://oss-fuzz.com/download?testcase_id=6195774643634176).
 To reproduce the bug, run `arvo` in the following Docker container,

 ```
 docker run -it n132/arvo:2692-vul bash